tfenaroli/tfenaroli/README.md

 ### Hi there 👋

-- 🔭 I’m currently developing software @dali-lab
+- 🔭 I’m currently developing software at Dartmouth's DALI Lab
-- 💻 I'm an incoming software engineer intern @appian
+- 💻 I'm an incoming software engineer intern at Appian